edenlabllc/rmk/docs/configuration/cluster-management/usage-gcp-provider.md

 rmk cluster capi destroy
 ```

-> After the cluster is destroyed, RMK will delete the previously created
+> After the cluster is destroyed, RMK will **delete** the previously created
-> [Cloud NAT](https://cloud.google.com/nat/docs/overview) if this resource is no longer used by other clusters in the
+> [Cloud NAT](https://cloud.google.com/nat/docs/overview) (if this resource is no longer used by other clusters in the
-> same region.
-Also deleting the context for the target Kubernetes cluster.
+> same region) together with the context for the target Kubernetes cluster.